will-hanlen/capsulate/progress_log.md

 The ideal use case of this app is that every post has a photo.
 The whole value of a photo journal is to look back and reminisce, but that is hard to do if you just started using the app and only have 1 or 2 posts.
 I added a date picker to the new entries page so that you could upload posts from past dates and hopefully give the new users a way to not start from scratch.

+## Switching to a React front end

+9 Sept 2020

+The front end is getting a bit complex and building components with document.createElement is getting tedious.
+I think it's time to use a framework.
+I am currently learning React to make the switch.
+After that I will use Next.js to upload the site to a live domain.